-15.14 PRE- TRIAL QUALITATIVE INTERVIEWS
+15.14 Pre- Trial Qualitative Interviews

-A separate qualitative study will be performed exploring women's knowledge, attitudes and acceptability of GBS testing including self-swabbing procedures.
+A separate qualitative study has been undertaken, to explore women's knowledge, attitudes and acceptability of GBS testing including self-swabbing procedures.

-In-depth interviews will be conducted with pregnant and postpartum women who are not GBS3 trial participants.
-Video and telephone interviews will be conducted by an experienced qualitative research fellow using a semi-structured interview schedule.
-Interviews will be audio-recorded.
+In-depth interviews were conducted with pregnant and postpartum women who were not GBS3 trial participants.
+Video and telephone interviews were conducted by an experienced qualitative research fellow using a semi-structured interview schedule.
+Interviews were audio-recorded.

-Participants will be recruited via advertisements distributed on social media sites, shared by the Group B Strep Support UK (GBSS) organisation and pre-established PPI groups.
+Participants were recruited via advertisements distributed on social media sites, shared by the Group B Strep Support UK (GBSS) organisation and pre-established PPI groups.
 Recruitment will not involve GBS3 sites.
-This pre-trial qualitative study has a separate protocol and has received ethical approval from City, University of London (Ref: ETH2021-0149).
-Findings from this study will inform the approach to testing in the GBS3 trial and information provided to women when asked to provide swabs for testing.
+This pre-trial qualitative study had a separate protocol and has received ethical approval from City, University of London (Ref: ETH2021-0149).
+Findings from this study have informed the approach to testing in the GBS3 trial and information provided to women when asked to provide swabs for testing.